5.3 Collateral in a Secured Borrowing

 Collateral represents the securities pledged by

-the borrower to the lender to secure the lending
+the securities borrower to the securities lender

 (b) The collateral

-pledged often represents liquid,
+pledged to the securities lender often represents

-high-credit-quality securities, such as U.S.
+liquid, high-credit-quality securities, such as

-Treasury securities, and the borrower often has
+U.S. Treasury securities, and the securities

-in the table, the lender treats the so-called
+lender treats the so-called collateral as proceeds

-collateral as proceeds in a secured borrowing if
+in a secured borrowing if it can sell or repledge

-table, it is assumed that the lender of securities
+that the lender of securities must return the same

-must return the same or substantially the same
+or substantially the same securities upon

-securities upon settlement of the secured
+settlement of the secured contract.

 (c) The sale of a